Charlotte Elizabeth Tonna: Life

-Born on 1 October 1790, Charlotte was the daughter of Reverend Michael Browne, rector of St. Giles's Church and minor canon of Norwich Cathedral, who contributed greatly to the development of Tonna's strong faith and devotion to God, the consequence of being raised in a "Tory, royalist, Church-of-England family".
+Tonna was born on 1 October 1790, the daughter of Reverend Michael Browne, rector of St. Giles' Church and minor canon of Norwich Cathedral, who contributed greatly to the development of Tonna's strong faith and devotion to God, the consequence of being raised in a "Tory, royalist, Church-of-England family".
 Her mother Charlotte was the daughter of local physician Dr. John Murray.

-Charlotte was baptized on 22 October 1790 at St. Martin-at-Palace Church in her hometown of Norwich.
+She was baptised on 22 October 1790 at St. Martin-at-Palace Church in her hometown of Norwich.

 In her early youth, she "displayed a very ardent temperament and lively imagination."
 She was so eager to learn that she accepted an offer from her uncle to teach her the French language before she was six years old.
 During this time of learning, she strained her eyes so hard "that she was deprived of sight for some months."
 After this period of temporary vision impairment, she suffered permanent hearing loss at the age of ten, "due to medication she was taking for other ailments."